hckiang/glinvci/README.md

 This transformation depends on how you restrict your `H` matrix.
 For example, if you do not put any constrains on `H`, by passing `H=NULL` to `get_restricted_ou`, the above transformation is not needed.
 We will discuss this later in this document.

-Nonetheless, let's compute the likelihood, gradient, and Hessian of this model.
+Nonetheless, let’s compute the likelihood, gradient, and Hessian of this model.

     par_init = c(H=H_input,theta=theta,sig_x=sig_x)
     cat('Initial parameters:\n')